 If word-of-mouth options are scarce, do an online search for exterior painters near me to find other options.
-Websites like Thumbtack offer professionals with quotes that you can sift through to find painters in your budget.
+Websites like Thumbtack offer professionals with Painting quote that you can sift through to find painters in your budget.
 You’ll be able to see reviews from previous customers and trust the site verification that whomever you’re considering is indeed a certified expert.
 Although less regulated, you might also consider sites like Craigslist to find people offering labor services as well.
 You can call posters and determine a fair price together.
 If neither of these options are cutting it, search the App Store to find companies with pros waiting for assignments.
 Handy is one app that has become popular for finding local pros.
 You can also learn more about professional painters here.

 Determined to DIY

 If you really want to roll up your sleeves and do all this hard work yourself, here are some DIY skills to help you paint the exterior of your home.

 Professionals have a natural finesse that allows them to work with cheap or expensive paint.
 You, however, are not an expert, but working with top materials will make your brushwork look more professional than it is.
 The materials to splurge on include paint, caulking compound, and primer.
 When selecting paint, only opt for 100% acrylic.
 High-quality paint is long-lasting and will cover your home’s older paint much more smoothly than cheaper alternatives.